UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 - Most tower defense games involve mindlessly watching the players defenses do all the work, in Time Commander, the player has a much more active role.
 - Players will have a different experience each time they play, so there are more opportunities to learn material they may have missed the first time.
-- The learning goal of being able to tell time given a clock is made to be a built in part of the core gameplay mechanics.
-- ...
+- The learning goals of this game are built in to the games mechanics, to get anywhere in this game, players must take advantage of the time puzzles in the best way in order to progress.

 # Player Interaction Patterns and Modes